 Storytelling has a lot of guidelines and rules.
 And storytellers can't always explain what they're doing?

 And yet, they're incredibly powerful.
-Like for instance, the concept of “anticipation” before the “problem”.
+For instance, the concept of “anticipation” before the “problem”.
 It's nowhere to be found?

 Part 1: How the ‘The Wall’ changes the pace of a story

-Part 2: The power in using the ’The Reconnect’
+Part 2: The power of using the ’The Reconnect’ in storytelling

 Part 3: Why anticipation is so critical in storytelling